 Most crimes happen because people let down their guard.
 Unlocked cars, items left in plain sight in a car, open gates, and open garage doors make attractive targets for thieves.
 Car thefts or break-ins can happen any time, day or night in all sections of Belgrade and other parts of the country.

-A recent report by Belgrade-based newspaper Blic says bribery has become a way of life in Serbia.
+A report by Belgrade-based newspaper Blic says bribery has become a way of life in Serbia.
 Two-thirds of survey respondents said they'd been asked for a bribe and 50% said they'd offered a bribe.

 The average size of bribes was €178, but most were around the €50 mark.
 Interestingly the people who were being offered or asking for bribes were most commonly medical workers (38%), probably indicating some difficulty in accessing quality health care in the country.
 The next most popular targets for bribes were police officers (35%), then local government officials (10%).

 In Serbia, difficult economic conditions have sparked the growth of an organized criminal class, and violent crime is most often associated with organized crime activities.

 But travelers shouldn't be too worried.
 Tourists are almost never the targets of violent crime, but Mafia-style reprisals have occurred.